liquidvotingio/api/README.md

   docker.pkg.github.com/oliverbarnes/liquid-voting-service/liquid-voting-service:latest eval "LiquidVoting.Release.migrate"
 ```

-### Running it locally in a Kubernetes cluster on Docker for Mac
+### Running it on Kubernetes

-Moved these instructions to a [blog post](https://medium.com/@oliver_azevedo_barnes/setting-up-a-small-local-k8s-cluster-for-development-cb1c99c6320d?sk=5ced4762aa9e22396cf717135377c5b6), as they were getting lengthy and aren't really central to this README.

-I also haven't been running the cluster locally anymore, since deploying to GKE.
+liquidvoting.io is deployed to a k8s cluster on GKE.
+If you're curious or would like to deploy this service to your own cluster, the manifests are available on [this repo](https://github.com/oliverbarnes/liquid-voting-k8s).

 ### Once you're up and running